psauliere/netatmo/README.md

 This will run the script as the `pi` user.

-Later, when you ssh to the system as the `pi` user, you can attach to the NETATMO session this way:
+Later, when you ssh to the system as the `pi` user, you can attach to the NETATMO tmux session this way:

 ```
 tmux a